LGBT Awareness For Law Enforcement

-All of our classes meet the requirements of California Penal Code section 13519.41 that requires LGBT awareness training for peace officers and 9-1-1 dispatchers.
-This class is certified by the California Commission on Peace Officer Standards and Training.
-California law enforcement personnel can earn 4 hours of CPT credit.
+This course meets the training required by California Penal Code Section 13519.41 for all peace officers and dispatchers.
+The online course offers scenarios specific to the role of line-level officer, 9-1-1 dispatcher, and agency manager or executive.
+The course is certified by the California Commission on Peace Officer Standards and Training.
+Participants who pass the course earn 4 hours of CPT credit.

 We are excited to offer the only online LGBT Awareness For Law Enforcement and LGBT Awareness For Law Enforcement Executives course in the country!
 The course first developed in 2016 and is continuously updated to provide the latest and most contemporary information.
 The courses are hosted on the Canvas Learning Management System and no special software is required.
 It can easily be accessed on any PC, MAC, or mobile device with Internet access.

 Over 1000 law enforcement professionals from agencies across the United States have completed this course.
 We are proud to offer it free of charge to any law enforcement professional or criminal justice student.
 Click here for a list of some of the law enforcement agencies who have already participated in this training.

 - I enjoyed the historical aspect of this course.
 Not a lot of significant events in LGBT+ history were taught to me while in school so it was interesting to learn about.

 - This course provides a plethora of information.

 - I really thought that it was good to include the information about homeless LGBT+ juveniles and offers a way for officers to engage parents and minors on this topic.

 - The information provided is very well presented.

 - What I valued most was learning new terminology I did not know about and learning about historical moments.